 No federal and state tax provision or benefit was recorded for year ended December 31, 2017.
 A deferred income tax benefit of approximately \$2.3 million was recorded for the year ended December 31, 2016 related to federal taxes.
 No state tax provision or benefit was recorded for year ended December 31, 2016.
-A deferred income tax benefit of approximately \$7.3 million was recorded for the year ended December 31, 2015, of which approximately \$7.4 million was related to federal taxes.
+A deferred income tax benefit of approximately \$7.3 million was recorded for the year ended December 31, 2015, of which approximately \$7.4 million was related to federal taxes and \$0.1 million was related to state taxes.

 Asterias established deferred tax liabilities primarily related to its acquisition of certain intellectual property and available-for-sale securities held in BioTime and OncoCyte common stock.
 Asterias has established a valuation allowance for California deferred tax assets as of December 31, 2015.
 In assessing the realization of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon future generation of taxable income during the periods in which temporary differences representing net future deductible amounts become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
-After consideration of all the information available, management believes that significant uncertainty exists with respect to future realization of the deferred tax assets as of December 31, 2016 and 2017.
+After consideration of all the information available, management believes that significant uncertainty exists with respect to future realization of the deferred tax assets and has therefore established a full valuation allowance for federal and California deferred tax assets as of December 31, 2016 and 2017.
 For the years ended December 31, 2017 and 2016, the change in the valuation allowance was approximately \$9.6 million and \$5.2 million, respectively.